-The General Partner and Unitholders Alliance Capital Management Holding L.P.
+The General Partner and Unitholders Alliance Capital Management L.P.

-We have reviewed the condensed statement of financial condition of Alliance Capital Management Holding L.P. ("Alliance Holding") as of June 30, 2002, and the related condensed statements of income, changes in partners' capital and comprehensive income for the three-month and six-month periods ended June 30, 2002 and 2001, and the condensed statements of cash flows for the six-month periods ended June 30, 2002 and 2001 These condensed financial statements are the responsibility of the management of Alliance Capital Management Corporation, the General Partner.
+We have reviewed the condensed consolidated statement of financial condition of Alliance Capital Management L.P. and subsidiaries ("Alliance Capital") as of June 30, 2002, and the related condensed consolidated statements of income, changes in partners' capital and comprehensive income for the three-month and six-month periods ended June 30, 2002 and 2001 and the condensed consolidated statements of cash flows for the six-month periods ended June 30, 2002 and 2001.
+These condensed consolidated financial statements are the responsibility of the management of Alliance Capital Management Corporation, the General Partner.